x30unlimited/postpromoter/README.md

     "port": 3000
   },
   "transfer_memos": {
+    "504": "504",
+    "create_acc": "@{name} account creation succeeded.
+Leftovers included.", "invalid_formatting": "Invalid memo formatting",
+    "create_acc_taken": "{name} is already taken.",
-    "already_reversed": "Vote already reversed for {postURL}",
+    "create_acc_insufficient": "Please send at {create_account_price_usd}$ for account creation (Leftovers will be sent back automatically)", "already_reversed": "Vote already reversed for {postURL}",
-    "reversal_leftovers": "Leftovers from reversal request for {postURL}", "reversal_not_found": "The post you request a reversal for could not be found {postURL}", "reversal_not_funds": "Your reversal request sent amount {amount} is not enough for {postURL}.
-Please send {reversal_price}% of the original bid value to be reversed in STEEM or SBD.
+    "reversal_leftovers": "Leftovers from reversal request for {postURL}", "reversal_not_found": "The post you request a reversal for could not be found {postURL}", "reversal_not_funds": "Your reversal request amount for {postURL} is not enough.
+Please send {reversal_price}.
 This services sends back leftovers, so feel free to send a rough estimation", "bot_disabled": "Refund for invalid bid: {amount} - The bot is currently disabled.", "below_min_bid": "Refund for invalid bid: {amount} - Min bid amount is {min_bid}.", "above_max_bid": "Refund for invalid bid: {amount} - Max bid amount is {max_bid}.",